What excites you about adult learning and education?

 "To do research in adult learning and education was part of my first job after finishing my Bachelor's degree.
 I had then the chance to learn with colleagues how to develop several kinds of research (quantitative and qualitative), by using several data collection techniques.
 I wrote several research reports and had the chance to present data in workshops, conference, etc. I enjoyed very much this experience and still today, as a lecturer, research is my favourite part of my daily work."

-Her main interests have been the link that might be established among different levels (mega, macro, meso and micro) of political intervention.
+Her main interests have been the link that might be established among different levels (mega, macro, meso and micro) of education policy conception and implementation.

 International strategies in adult education